 –Sonja Smith of the Derbyshire Economic Partnership

 At the end of the funded project lifecycle, we use our skills, experience and understanding of the other four phases of the project to provide clients with robust, yet pragmatic, evaluations of their projects.

 Taking time to reflect and analyse in a clear, transparent and conscientious way allows us to learn and improve, and help you to do the same too.

 We have evaluated a number of projects and interventions for Prospect IP.
 Most recently, we have been contracted to provide the formal external evaluation of their ERDF funded project.
 Taking a holistic view of the project, we interviewed key project staff, project delivery partners and agents and surveyed the beneficiary audience.
 This gave us a complete view of the impact that the project had delivered both to the businesses to whom it was targeted, and to the region as a whole.

 We also undertook a detailed evaluation of their own project management methodologies; from document management to output verification, from financial accounting to procurement.
 Further information can be found at: www.prospectip.co.uk

 “We commissioned Greenborough to undertake the evaluation of our funded project and found them to be very professional, thorough and insightful.
 They obviously have an excellent understanding of the funded project environment and have been able to deploy this experience to the benefit of others.
 Their evaluation was robust, and included helpful recommendations of areas for improvement in future projects”

 These evaluations are clearly a contractual requirement for many projects, but we take the view that optimising the benefits of a thorough evaluation provides learning experiences for all involved and guides future project direction.
-Evaluation is the key to understanding all aspects of what worked well, and less well (there’s always a couple of things!), in a project.
+Evaluation is the key to understanding all aspects of what worked well – and not so well – in a project.